getjavelin/documentation/docs/javelin-processors/promptinjectionusage.md

 ## Configuration Options

 Prompt Injection + Jailbreak Detection can be enabled by using Javelin's PromptInjection detection processor.
-Make sure to add the `lakera_processor` in the Javelin Request Chain  under Processors (Gateway level).
+Make sure to add the `promptinjectiondetection_processor` or `lakera_processor` in the Javelin Request Chain  under Processors (Gateway level).
 You can also enable the processor at the Route level under the Route configuration.
 Note: Prompt+Jailbreak detection is enabled by default at the Gateway level.

 ### Settings